The Flask Mega-Tutorial Part VIII: Followers

 Adding and Removing "follows"

-Thanks to the SQLAlchemy ORM, a user following another user can be recorded in the database working with the followed relationship as if it was a list.
+Thanks to the SQLAlchemy ORM, a user following another user can be recorded in the database working with the following and followers relationships as if they were lists.
 For example, if I had two users stored in user1 and user2 variables, I can make the first follow the second with this simple statement:

 To stop following the user, then I could do:

-Below are the changes in the user model to add and remove relationships:
+Below are the changes in the user model to work with following relationships:

 app/models.py: Add and remove followers